Sign-up for the latest Lookout news and threat research

-Well, one thing that surprises me, and it shouldn't surprise me at this point, but um, many of our customers aren't aware of it.
+Well, one thing that surprises me, and it shouldn't surprise me at this point but um, many of our customers aren't aware of it.
 So we're not going to bring it up unless they do.
-I had a large health and life sciences customer reach out to me and one of our security executive salespeople was about two weeks ago, and they were very concerned about Pegasus spyware and access to data in Oh 365.
-What I said was basically, you know, once Pegasus spyware is installed, it's access to data anywhere, right?
-So if I'm simultaneously running 365, on my iOS device, and Dropbox and Box and G Suite, the Pegasus spyware is gonna see it all.
+I had a large health and life sciences customer reach out to me and one of our security executive salespeople.
+It was about two weeks ago, and they were very concerned about Pegasus spyware and access to data in Office 365.
+What I said was, basically, you know, once Pegasus spyware is installed, it's access to data anywhere, right?
+So if I'm simultaneously running 365 on my iOS device and Dropbox and Box and G Suite, the Pegasus spyware is gonna see it all.
 So that's a big concern.
-And so what we typically say is that, you know, we have a combination of first party Microsoft technologies and partner technologies, like lookout to detect that spyware is on the endpoint.
-And that becomes part of the zero trust process where a risk if a device is evaluated along with the risk of identity before access to resources are granted, at Microsoft, we call that conditional access, but you can leverage look out to say, basically create a policy and Pegasus or any other spywares detected on this endpoint, to not allow this endpoint to gain access to specific resources that are either high value information assets, or maybe, you know, just block all access and force that user to send their device back into get re imaged.
+And so what we typically say is that, you know, we have a combination of first party Microsoft technologies and partner technologies like Lookout to detect that spyware is on the endpoint.
+And that becomes part of the zero trust process, where the risk of a device is evaluated along with the risk of identity before access to resources is granted.
+At Microsoft, we call that conditional access.
+But you can leverage Lookout to say, basically: Create a policy on Pegasus or any other spywares detected on this endpoint to not allow this endpoint to gain access to specific resources that are either high value information assets or maybe, you know, just block all access and force that user to send their device back into get re-imaged.

 Hank Schless 13:27

-So beyond the conversations in your role, the ones that you just went over here, you touched on mobile touched on security, where do you find mobile fitting into the greater security conversation?
-Do you think people at this point, recognize that these devices are something that needs to be monitored, secure just the same as desktop?
+So beyond the conversations on your role, the ones that you just went over here, you touched on mobile security.
+Where do you find mobile fitting into the greater security conversation?
+Do you think people at this point, recognize that these devices are something that need to be monitored, secured just the same as desktop?
 Or a laptop?
-Or do you think the education process is still kind of taking place,
+Or do you think the education process is still kind of taking place?

 Joseph Davis 13:50

-the education process is still taking place.
-But if you really want to achieve modern workplaces, right and buy a cheap, modern workplace, what I mean is, you're gonna get the exact same user experience, or very, very similar user experience, regardless of what you're using, right, your laptop, your tablet, your mobile device, whether that's, you know, an Android tablet or a iOS like iPad, just, you know, a basic iPhone, that identical modern workplace experience has to be backed up by an identical security approach, because the user is accessing the exact same types of data.
-It's not like years ago with a flip phone or a Blackberry where you really couldn't get at everything, right, you couldn't like submit a request in TNA, or you couldn't, you know, check on your pay stubs or check on your health care information, right.
-But now, with mobile devices, you can do all the exact same things on a mobile device that you can do on a laptop running windows or mac OS.
-And that's why I think it's really critical that the security remains consistent between all of those platforms and all those modalities and modern workplace is really pushing that I've lived in the modern workplace for about five years, meaning I don't have to be tied to a desk in an office In order to get my work done, I basically have the same user experience, whether I'm on gogo in flight wireless on a Delta flight, or, you know, sitting in a hotel somewhere, or I'm sitting at home, and I think COVID and work from home, the pandemic has really pushed that modern workplace experience, push a lot of our customers, especially our strategic customers, to make that available to their employees and their other users.
+The education process is still taking place.
+But if you really want to achieve modern workplaces –– right? –– and by a cheap, modern workplace, what I mean is, you're gonna get the exact same user experience or very, very similar user experience, regardless of what you're using –– right? –– your laptop, your tablet, your mobile device; whether that's, you know, an Android tablet or an iOS like iPad or just, you know, a basic iPhone.
+That identical modern workplace experience has to be backed up by an identical security approach, because the user is accessing the exact same types of data.
+It's not like years ago with a flip phone or a Blackberry where you really couldn't get at everything, right?
+You couldn't, like, submit a request in TNA or you couldn't, you know, check on your pay stubs or check on your health care information, right?
+But now, with mobile devices, you can do all the exact same things on a mobile device that you can do on a laptop running Windows or Mac OS.
+And that's why I think it's really critical that the security remains consistent between all of those platforms and all those modalities.
+The modern workplace is really pushing that.
+I've lived in the modern workplace for about five years, meaning I don't have to be tied to a desk in an office In order to get my work done, I basically have the same user experience, whether I'm on GoGo in-flight wireless on a Delta flight, or, you know, sitting in a hotel somewhere, or I'm sitting at home.
+And I think COVID and work-from-home –– the pandemic –– has really pushed that modern workplace experience, pushed a lot of our customers, especially our strategic customers, to make that available to their employees and their other users.
 So we really emphasize the importance of having equivalent endpoint protection, not only equivalent to what they would potentially have on their Windows or Mac OS, right?
 So it's got to be equivalent on their iOS or Android as well.

 Hank Schless 15:36

 My last question for you is given, you know, you did go through the medical and life sciences field for a little bit, but obviously, with what you do now really focusing on health and life sciences.
 That's an industry that's obviously been in the news a lot due to ransomware attacks during COVID.
-And you just brought her guidance that someone listening to this who's maybe in this industry, maybe just some broader guidance you'd offer them as things kind of evolved now, as we're hopefully emerging out of the pandemic and looking towards the future, anything that you'd kind of offer up to them?
+And for someone listening to this who's maybe in this industry, do you have maybe just some broader guidance you'd offer them as things kind of evolved now, as we're hopefully emerging out of the pandemic and looking towards the future, anything that you'd kind of offer up to them?